TommyChangUMD/cpp-boilerplate-v2/README.md

 ### Visual studio code
 1. Open `cpp-boilerplate-v2/app/main.cpp`

-1. Move the cursor to the `dummy()` function call and press the F12 key (or right-click->Go to Definition).
+1. Click the `dummy()` function call and press the F12 key (or right-click->Go to Definition).
 Visual studio code should automatically open `cpp-boilerplate-v2/include/lib.hpp` and place the curse at line 5, where the `dummy` function is defined.

-1. Close the editor, delete the `compile_commands.json` file and repeat.
+1. Close the editor, delete the `build/compile_commands.json` file and repeat.
 Verify that *step 2 does not work anymore*.

 ### Emacs